ObolNetwork/charon/docs/architecture.md

 // Scheduler triggers the start of a duty workflow. type Scheduler interface {
   // Subscribe registers a callback for triggering a duty.
-  Subscribe(func(context.Context, types.Duty) error)
+  Subscribe(func(context.Context, types.Duty, []types.VIdx) error)
 }
 ```
 > ℹ️ Components of the workflow are decoupled from each other.
 They are stitched together by callback subscriptions.
 > This improves testability and avoids the need for mocks.
 It also allows defining both inputs and outputs in the interface.

 ### Fetcher
-The fetcher is responsible for identifying which DVs are active, whether they should perform the duty in the slot and for
-fetching input data required to perform the duty.
+The fetcher is responsible for fetching input data required to perform the duty.

 For `DutyAttester` it [fetches AttestationData](https://github.com/ethereum/beacon-APIs/blob/master/validator-flow.md#/ValidatorRequiredApi/produceAttestationData) from the beacon node.